 When a facility selects CHE Behavioral Health Services to manage their psychological services, the following steps will occur:

 - CHE will meet with your facility to discuss the unique needs of the population at your facility and create a program of care that best meets the needs of your patients, staff, and facility as a whole.

 2. CHE will then train the Facility Staff to identify residents who are in need of psychological services.
 Specifically, they will be taught to detect the following symptoms/disorders:

 - Clinically significant stressors (New chronic medical diagnosis, change in living environment, etc.)

 3. When an appropriate patient referral is identified, a physician order is placed and the referral is made to the CHE specialist/s.

-4. Upon completion of the initial evaluation of the resident, the psychologist will recommend a treatment plan compatible with the facility’s “Care Plan”.
+4. Upon completion of the initial evaluation of the resident, the provider will recommend a treatment plan compatible with the facility’s “Care Plan”.

-5. If clinically warranted, the CHE psychologist will provide psychological (non-pharmacological) treatment to the resident in accordance with the individualized plan of care (e.g. individual, group, and/or family treatment).
+5. If clinically warranted, the CHE provider will provide behavioral health treatment to the resident in accordance with the individualized plan of care (e.g. individual, group, medication management and/or family treatment).

-6. The psychologist will also provide clear communication on individualized care planning to the staff through charting, staff discussions, and participation in meetings, in compliance with regulatory guidelines.
+6. The provider will also provide clear communication on individualized care planning to the staff through charting, staff discussions, and participation in meetings, in compliance with regulatory guidelines.